Date: Wednesday, 22 October 2025

 Although both academic and policy communities are working broadly within the same field, they often operate in parallel and are not as informed about each other’s work, progress, challenges, and latest developments as one might expect.
 This results in missed opportunities for cooperation and cross-fertilisation.

-This panel brings together leading experts working at the intersection of climate, conflict, and peacebuilding.
-Drawing on interdisciplinary research and policy experience, speakers will explore how climate-related risks shape conflict dynamics and how cross-border cooperation and decentralised responses can support resilience and peace.
+This panel brought together leading experts working at the intersection of climate, conflict, and peacebuilding.
+Drawing on interdisciplinary research and policy experience, the speakers explored how climate-related risks shape conflict dynamics and how cross-border cooperation and decentralised responses can support resilience and peace.

 Opening remarks: